 Faced with the challenges that I spoke about in my previous post (The Idea Called UpGrad: Why Education Is Serious Business), my co-founders and I set off on what would not just be an arduous journey, but possibly a back-breaking one.
 Were we going to make it through the other end?
 Was there to be an end, at all?

 Entrepreneurs for Entrepreneurs…

-We launched our first program on Entrepreneurship.
+We launched our first Leadership & Management program.
 Why Entrepreneurship?

 - If learning should lead to increased employability, generate more jobs and higher pay grades, then won’t entrepreneurship, in the next decade, be the largest needle mover for new jobs in the country?